moriesamcbs/Spotify-s-Worldwide-Daily-Song-Ranking/README.md

 ### Conclusion and Next Steps
 ___

 In general, the popularity rating is based on total number of streams compared to other tracks as well as how recent those streams are, however that alone does not factor in determining the songs success.
-As shown in the data, countries share the same top-ranking songs, and that shows how factors like social trend, location, artist and genre are significant to track’s popularity.
+As shown in the data, countries share the same top-ranking songs, and that shows how factors like social trends, location, artists and genre are significant to track’s popularity.
 Nonetheless, exploring songs features could provide further insights for artists and music agents who are looking for Spotify users view and their perceived values.

 Next steps identified to expand on this project are as follows:<br>
 -Real Time KPI Dashboard:  connecting to Spotify data and get the latest data from Spotify’s charts and bring it into Tableau for analysis.<br>